emanb29/artst-website/_posts/2015-10-07-welcome-to-jekyll.markdown

 To continue the project, there are a few avenues we will need to explore:
 - Finding and rating better piezoelectric cells: We have ordered a few more piezo cells of different types.
 As datasheets seem incredibly hard to come by, we will have to rate the piezo cells ourselves, but luckily this is a simple and familiar process
 - Testing LEDs:
+- Carving the shoe: We need to find a place we can actually fit the electronics in the shoe
+- Applying retroreflective plating: This should actually be easy -- we found retroreflective tape for a great price!